aporlowski/pi-sdr/README-Speech-to-Text.md

 8. Gaps in numbers were considered okay as long as no other added characters within or between.
 9. Conjoined numbers that should have had gaps were okay as long as there were no other added characters within or between.

+**INDISCERNABLE** Words are words that cannot be comprehended given all context cluse.
+For example, police jargon unfamiliar to the transcriber.

+**GARBLED** Words are unclear if a word was transmitted or some other radio noise.

 ### General Performance Stats

+- Messages: 50
+    - NO CONTENT: 8
+        - SHORT, GARBLED: 5
+	- SHORT, SILENT: 2
+	- COMPLETELY INDISCERNABLE: 1
+    - WITH CONTENT: 48
+- Message Length
+    - Transcribed Seconds: 500 (~8.33 min)
+    - Average Length (s): 11.9
+    - Min Length (s): 1
+    - Max Length (s): 51
+- Message Word Count
+    - Bottom 25 percentile: <= 10
+    - 25 - 50 percentile: 11 to 19
+    - 50 - 75 percentile: 20 to 32
+    - 75 - 100 percentile: 33 to 144
+- Words, human transcribed: 1046
+- Words, AWS transcribed: 878 (~84 % of human value)
+- **Average Accuracy: 59.10**
+-

 ![Scatter Plot](/images/scatter_plot.PNG)